-On the 23rd March, 2020 the rules that govern Real Estate and Real Estate licensing change and it affects every person who hold a Real Estate Certificate of Registration or Real Estate licence.
+On the 23rd March, 2020 the rules that govern Real Estate and Real Estate licensing changed and it affected every person who holds a Real Estate Certificate of Registration or Real Estate licence.

 This is the summary of the main changes and the way it will immediately affect YOU.

 Certificate of Registration holders:

 On 23 March 2020 if you hold a Certificate of Registration it will be renewed for a period of 4 years to a Certificate of Registration - Assistant Agent and it will be restricted so you can only undertake the work that your existing Certificate allows you to undertake, with some important changes.